Are These Finance Stocks a Great Value Stocks Right Now?

 On top of the Zacks Rank, investors can also look at our innovative Style Scores system to find stocks with specific traits.
 For example, value investors will want to focus on the "Value" category.
 Stocks with high Zacks Ranks and "A" grades for Value will be some of the highest-quality value stocks on the market today.

-Investors should also note that ATCO holds a PEG ratio of 0.27.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ATCO's PEG compares to its industry's average PEG of 0.69.
-Within the past year, ATCO's PEG has been as high as 0.92 and as low as 0.26, with a median of 0.67.

-Another notable valuation metric for ATCO is its P/B ratio of 1.
+We should also highlight that ORI has a P/B ratio of 1.17.
 The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 2.78.
-Over the past year, ATCO's P/B has been as high as 1.12 and as low as 0.67, with a median of 0.94.
+This stock's P/B looks attractive against its industry's average P/B of 1.49.
+Over the past year, ORI's P/B has been as high as 1.28 and as low as 0.88, with a median of 1.14.

 Value investors also frequently use the P/S ratio.
 This metric is found by dividing a stock's price with the company's revenue.
 Some people prefer this metric because sales are harder to manipulate on an income statement.
 This means it could be a truer performance indicator.
-ATCO has a P/S ratio of 2.16.
-This compares to its industry's average P/S of 3.05.
+ORI has a P/S ratio of 0.82.
+This compares to its industry's average P/S of 0.99.

-Finally, investors will want to recognize that ATCO has a P/CF ratio of 6.93.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-ATCO's P/CF compares to its industry's average P/CF of 14.42.
-Over the past year, ATCO's P/CF has been as high as 7.76 and as low as 3.91, with a median of 5.90.
+Finally, investors will want to recognize that ORI has a P/CF ratio of 5.16.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+ORI's current P/CF looks attractive when compared to its industry's average P/CF of 12.54.
+Over the past 52 weeks, ORI's P/CF has been as high as 18.38 and as low as 3.92, with a median of 5.03.

-Grupo Aval Acciones y Valores (AVAL) may be another strong Financial - Investment Management stock to add to your shortlist.
-AVAL is a # 2 (Buy) stock with a Value grade of A.
+Investors could also keep in mind Scor (SCRYY), an Insurance - Multi line stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Grupo Aval Acciones y Valores also has a P/B ratio of 0.50 compared to its industry's price-to-book ratio of 2.78.
-Over the past year, its P/B ratio has been as high as 0.73, as low as 0.49, with a median of 0.60.
+Additionally, Scor has a P/B ratio of 0.72 while its industry's price-to-book ratio sits at 1.49.
+For SCRYY, this valuation metric has been as high as 0.95, as low as 0.66, with a median of 0.82 over the past year.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Atlas and Grupo Aval Acciones y Valores are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, ATCO and AVAL feels like a great value stock at the moment.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Old Republic International and Scor are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, ORI and SCRYY feels like a great value stock at the moment.

 Click to get this free report